Bedrock-OSS/bedrock-wiki/docs/blocks/custom-fluids.md

 ---

 :::warning
-**Requires** a basic knowledge of blocks and commands, including permutations, events, properties, components, and the new execute command.
+**Requires** a basic knowledge of blocks, scripts, and commands, including permutations, events, properties, components, and the new execute command.
 :::

 Creating fluids that are identical to vanilla fluids is not currently possible, but it is possible to make something similar.
 This template/tutorial is designed to assist you in creating a custom semi-fluid.